 In his free time, Pat enjoys skiing, hang gliding, paragliding and practicing Yoga.

-Margarita was born in Spokane, Washington, and moved to Utah when she was 11.
-She has three brothers and one sister.
-She is currently studying at Utah Valley University pursuing a degree in Nursing and wants to specialize in pediatrics.
-She started working for Utah Valley Psychology in December 2018.
-In her free time she enjoys dancing, hiking, and traveling to new places.
+Ella was born in Provo, Utah, and grew up in Springville, Utah.
+She has two brothers and three sisters.
+She is currently studying at Utah Valley University.
+She started working for Utah Valley Psychology in August 2017.
+In her free time she enjoys drawing, shopping, and playing with her dog “Jazzy”.